 She made special mention of those graduates who had been on the frontline and had contracted COVID-19, recovered, and returned to work determined to continue to make a contribution in the fight against the virus.

-Adrian Bezuidenhout, Training Manager at Bergzicht Training, also paid tribute to Frail Care facilitators, Hester Gelderblom and Lesley Jones, Child Care facilitator, Hilary Wentzel, and all of the Life Skills facilitators for their outstanding work and dedication to their students during a very difficult and challenging pandemic year.
+Adrian Bezuidenhout, Training Manager at Bergzicht Training and Development, also paid tribute to Frail Care facilitators, Hester Gelderblom and Lesley Jones, Child Care facilitator, Hilary Wentzel, and all of the Life Skills facilitators for their outstanding work and dedication to their students during a very difficult and challenging pandemic year.

 Guest speaker Sr Rene Da Silva, addressed those at the event via Zoom.
 Da Silva is Head of Nursing at Stellenbosch Hospital.